mayonezu216/Awesome-PU-learning/README.md

   - Changchun Li, Ximing Li, Lei Feng, Jihong Ouyang.
 ICLR 2022.
   - Keywords: Positive and Unlabeled Learning, Mixup, Heuristic.
   - <details><summary>Digest</summary> In this paper, we propose a novel PU learning method, namely Positive and unlabeled learning with Partially Positive Mixup (P3Mix), which simultaneously benefits from data augmentation and supervision correction with a heuristic mixup technique.
 To be specific, we take inspiration from the directional boundary deviation phenomenon observed in our preliminary experiments, where the learned PU boundary tends to deviate from the fully supervised boundary towards the positive side.
 For the unlabeled instances with ambiguous predictive results, we select their mixup partners from the positive instances around the learned PU boundary, so as to transform them into augmented instances near to the boundary yet with more precise supervision.
 Accordingly, those augmented instances may push the learned PU boundary towards the fully supervised boundary, thereby improving the classification performance.

+- Positive-Unlabeled Data Purification in the Wild for Object Detection.[[paper]](https://openaccess.thecvf.com/content/CVPR2021/papers/Guo_Positive-Unlabeled_Data_Purification_in_the_Wild_for_Object_Detection_CVPR_2021_paper.pdf)
+  - Jianyuan Guo, Kai Han, Han Wu, Chao Zhang, Xinghao Chen, Chunjing Xu, Chang Xu, Yunhe Wang.
+CVPR 2021.
+  - Keywords: Data Purification, Object Detection, positive-unlabeled learning.
+  - <details><summary>Digest</summary> In this paper, we present a positive-unlabeled learning based scheme to expand training data by purifying valuable images from massive unlabeled ones, where the original training data are viewed as positive data and the unlabeled images in the wild are unlabeled data.
+To effectively utilized these purified data, we propose a self-distillation algorithm based on hint learning and ground truth bounded knowledge distillation.

 - Predictive Adversarial Learning from Positive and Unlabeled Data. [[paper]](https://ojs.aaai.org/index.php/AAAI/article/view/16953/16760)
   - Wenpeng Hu, Ran Le, Bing Liu, Feng Ji, Jinwen Ma, Dongyan Zhao and Rui Yan.
 AAAI 2021.